-At the moment (April 2020), also Oma Maa is going through a period of adaptation to live up to today’s situation.
+At the moment (January 2021 ), also Oma Maa has been going through a period of adaptation to live up to today’s situation.
 As such, not all of the described activities in this writing can be carried out at the moment, or at least not in a similar manner as previously.
 Also different precautions and measures have been set in place since the outbreak of the Corona virus.
 Nevertheless, and especially also today, we continue to work towards the important goal of the strengthening of an alternative food system, which is safe and accessible for all of us also today.
 It is wonderful you are with us in it!

 Osuuskunta Tuusula Oma Maa (‘Own Land’ cooperative, in Tuusula (30km from Helsinki), Finland) is a food cooperative founded in 2009, practising ecologically and socially sustainable food production.
 Since 2014 the cooperative is working according to community-supported agriculture principles, which means that the coops producer and food members form a network of mutual support, in which the risks and abundance of the farming season are shared.
 The coop has several active producing volunteers working daily on the farm (there are no salaries currently for everyone, but other forms of compensation exist) and some 160 food members, some of whom having central roles in the coop for instance carrying out administrative and distribution tasks.
 In addition there are also ‘try-out members‘ who after a 3 month period decide whether or not to join the coop.

 Oma maa’s role – beyond carbon.